 Members are required to attest, with each annual filing, that they completed the module during the previous two calendar years (i.e., the module would need to be completed every two years).

-The content will be delivered free of charge via an e-learning platform, webcasts, reading, and self-reflection.
-Typically, the module will take 2-3 hours to complete and could be completed in more than one sitting.
+The content is delivered free of charge via an e-learning platform, and includes a mandatory reading list.
+Typically, the module will take 2-3 hours to complete and can be completed in more than one sitting.

 Content